 On the first Monday of the month, Leu Gardens offers a free story time event indoors for little ones starting at 10 a.m.
 After story time, stroll through the lush gardens or bring a blanket to relax in the shade while the kids play.
 Entry to the gardens is free on the first Monday of the month (except in Spring, check website before going).
-Regular ticket price is $3 for kids and $10 for adults and free for 3 and under.
+Regular ticket price is $5 for kids, $10 for adults and free for 3 and under.